 You need to have a budget in mind when buying a GPS golf watch so you know what to expect within your price range.
-Anything from between £100 and £200 will get you a basic GPS golf watch and for that you will get a watch with a digital face, similar to that of a standard digital watch.
+They tend to be a lot cheaper than laser rangefinders, anything from between $70 and $200 will get you a basic GPS golf watch and for that you will get a watch with a digital face, similar to that of a standard digital watch.

 This style of GPS golf watch will provide you with accurate yardage and can store thousands of golf courses, many of which will come pre-installed.

 If you are looking to invest in a top of the range device, you can expect to pay $300 or more and for that you will get a colour touch screen, which differs from the cheaper models.

 Something you must be aware of when buying and using a GPS golf watch is the battery life.
 The majority of GPS golf watches on the market have a battery life of between 10 and 15 hours.
 It is always best to check the battery level of the device the night before you play a round.
 When fully charged, you can expect most GPS golf watches to allow you a few rounds of golf before the battery dies.

 Having access to course information is key when using a GPS golf watch.
 Check to see if the watch you are buying has the courses you want pre-loaded and if not, try asking if they will add it before you buy.
 If the course you want are not on the watch you will need to add the courses yourself, which can cost both time and money.
 In addition, the best GPS golf watches come with free course updates, saving you additional time and money in the future.

 Other features you will want to check when buying a GPS golf watch include green distances; does the watch provide distances to the front, middle and back of the green?
 Hazard information; does the watch give alerts about hazards and the distances to them?
 Shot detection; this will show how far you have hit the ball and tracks your score automatically, saving you time.